 Smokey and the Bandit was the source of the "Reynolds Ramp" phrase.
 The Bandit jumped over a lake in that movie.

-Two cases of ramp jumps demonstrating how badly it screws up cars include the Gone in Sixty Seconds remake (where the car just barely limps in) and Road Trip, where the car doesn't survive the landing.
+Two cases of ramp jumps demonstrating how badly it screws up cars include Gone in Sixty Seconds (2000) (where the car just barely limps in) and Road Trip, where the car doesn't survive the landing.
 IIRC, the shocks go through the hood of the car.